knaw-huc/letter-buchelius-metadata-editor/README.md

-# Letter generic metadata editor
+# Letter Buchelius metadata editor
-Generic (HuC) metadata application profile (and CMDI editor) for letters.
+Fork of the generic (HuC) metadata application profile (and CMDI editor) for letters.